timescale/docs/timescaledb/how-to-guides/hyperfunctions/heartbeat-agg.md

       4 | ("2014-03-30 03:00:01+00","2014-04-25 00:01:00+00")
 ```

-With this data we can make a few observations.
-First, it looks the second deployment had a lot
+You can use this data to make some observations.
+First, it looks like the second deployment had a lot
 more problems than the other ones.
 Second, it looks like there were some readings from February
-2013 that were incorrectly categorized as second deployment.
+2013 that were incorrectly categorized as a second deployment.
 And finally, it looks like the
 timestamps are given in a local time without time zone, resulting in some missing hours around
 springtime daylight savings time changes.